StudyFrenchSpanish

 They shortlist the candidates for entrance or interview based on their previous academic credentials.

-In most cases, they admit the candidates based on their performance in the entrance test, followed by a mandatory interview or group discussion.
+In most cases, they admit candidates based on their performance in the entrance test, followed by a mandatory interview or group discussion.

-For instance, BHU conducts a paper-pen Research Entrance Test (RET), whereas Mumbai University (MU) manages Ph.D.
+For instance, BHU conducts a paper-pen Research Entrance Test (RET), whereas Mumbai University (MU) manages a Ph.D.
 Entrance Test (PET).

-Several universities like JNU give admission based on the total aggregate marks in CBT (computer-based test) administered by NPA (National testing agency) and Viva-Voce.
+Several universities like JNU give admission based on the total aggregate marks in CBT (computer-based test) administered by NPA (National Testing Agency) and Viva-Voce.

-For the latest updates, you can refer to the university’s official website.
+You can refer to the university’s official website for the latest updates.

 Dates